martin-k15/first-web-project/README.md

 # My first web project
-This is one of my first webpage created during my university studies.
+This project represents static webpage that can be used as template for cv.